- What We Do

 Food Security Situation

-Over 540,000 refugees and Internally Displaced Persons (IDP) reside in Chad as a result of ongoing and intensified violence in Sudan and Central African Republic (CAR).
-In addition, the influx of Chadian returnees from CAR contributes to a deteriorating socio-economic situation, strained local resources, and increased food insecurity among vulnerable communities.
+Over 375,000 refugees and internally displaced persons reside in Chad as a result of ongoing and intensified violence in Sudan, Central African Republic (CAR), and Nigeria.
+The influx of Chadian returnees from CAR also contributes to a deteriorating socio-economic situation, strained local resources, and increased food insecurity among vulnerable communities.

-Communities throughout Chad face chronic food insecurity due to low incomes, few income generating opportunities, frequent droughts, and limited access to social services.
+Communities throughout Chad face chronic food insecurity due to low income, few income generating opportunities, frequent droughts, and limited access to social services.

 Food Assistance Programs